 In manufacturing, the customer experience is rapidly becoming just as influential in the buyer journey as the quality and pricing of the actual products.
 The reason why can be traced directly to the retail sector.
 Efforts by retailers, particularly e-commerce giants, to build and cement brand loyalty by catering to consumer needs is influencing B2B customer expectations.

-It's no wonder, then, that B2B customers expect the same frictionless experience from their manufacturing partners and vendors.
+It's no wonder, then, that B2B customers expect the same frictionless customer experience from their manufacturing partners and vendors.

 The challenge is that many shop floors were not designed for the digital era.
 Manufacturers cannot simply overlay existing processes within each department with digital tools and expect the result to be a cohesive end-to-end experience for customers.
 The information and process are traditionally too siloed or nonexistent for that to occur spontaneously.